-Warning issued for important warnings like data truncations while inserting, etc., if the mxODBC default error handler is active and the
+Warning issued for important warnings like data truncations while inserting, etc., if the mxODBC default error handler is active and the connection.warningformat Or cursor.warningformat as set to WARN_WARNINGFORMAT.

 DatabaseWarning is a subclass of the standard Python Warning base class.
 This may change in a future release if the DB-API is changed to provide a warning class hierarchy as well.